-!\ CAUTION: Before you begin any of the procedures in this section, follow the safety instructions located in the Product Information Guide.
+CAUTION: Before you begin any of the procedures in this section, follow the safety instructions located in the Product Information Guide.

-/ CAUTION: Do not operate your equipment with any cover(s) (including computer covers, bezels, filler brackets, front-panel inserts, etc.) removed.
+CAUTION: Do not operate your equipment with any cover(s) (including computer covers, bezels, filler brackets, front-panel inserts, etc.) removed.

-- 1 Ensure that all cables are connected, and fold cables out of the way. - 2 Ensure that no tools or extra parts are left inside the computer. - 3 Align the tabs at the bottom of the computer cover with the slots located along the edge of the computer. - 4 Press the computer cover down and slide it towards the front of the computer until you feel a click or feel the computer cover securely installed. - 5 Ensure that the cover is seated correctly.
+- 1 Ensure that all cables are connected, and fold cables out of the way. - 2 Ensure that no tools or extra parts are left inside the computer. - 3 Align the tabs at the bottom of the computer cover with the slots located along the edge of the computer. - 4 Press the computer cover down and slide it towards the front of the computer until you feel a click or feel the computer cover is securely installed.

-6 Replace and tighten the two screws that secure the computer cover, using a screwdriver.
+- 5 Ensure that the cover is seated correctly. - 6 Replace and tighten the two screws that secure the computer cover, using a screwdriver.

-- 1 computer cover tab
+1 computer cover tab 2 slot 3 computer cover

-- 2 slot

-- 3 computer cover

-- 4 front of the computer

-- 7 Move the computer to the upright position.
+7 Move the computer to the upright position.

-- NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer.
+NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer.

-- NOTICE: Ensure that none of the system air-vents are blocked.
-Blocking them would cause serious thermal problems.
+NOTICE: Ensure that none of the system air-vents are blocked.